-One of Egypt’s rising contemporary artists, Dirar was chosen by Saatchi as one of the top ten emerging artists to invest in during 2013.
-A multi-disciplinary artist working across painting, photography, installation, video and graphic design.
+Saatchi chose one of Egypt’s rising contemporary artists, Dirar, as one of the top ten emerging artists to invest in during 2013.
+A multi-disciplinary artist working across painting, photography, installation, video, and graphic design.

 Perhaps the invisible that the artist is chasing in his work is the phantom idea of beauty mixed with the criteria of the future/past, trying to continue the tradition of personifying time.